andrius-siup/gym-app/README.md

  ### User Stories

- * As a user of the website, I want the main page will be impressive, with a motivation image.
+ * As a user of the website, I would like that the main page will be impressive, with a motivational image.
- * As a user of the website, I want that see the special offer for a gym membership, I like the promotions.
+ * As a user of the website, I would like to see a special offer for a gym membership, I like the promotions.
- * As a user of the website, I want to read more about the gym, do they have parking, wi-fi, shower, lockers, classes, personal trainers, etc.
+ * As a user of the website, I would like to know more about the gym, do they have parking, wi-fi, shower, lockers, classes, personal trainers, etc.
- * As a user of the website, I want to be able to see the timetable for classes, for my day management.
+ * As a user of the website, I would like to be able to see the timetable for classes, for my daily management.
- * As a user of the website, I want to be able to sign up / sign in to the website, for special offers and motivation stories.
+ * As a user of the website, I would like to sign up / sign in to the website, for special offers and motivation stories.
- * As a user of the website, I want to be able to pay for membership online, to avoid cash payments.
+ * As a user of the website, I would like to be able to pay for membership online, to avoid cash payments.
- * As a user of the website, I want to be able to buy a gift card for my close people to surprise them.
+ * As a user of the website, I would like to buy a gift card for my close people to surprise them.
- * As a user of the website, I want to be able to read more info about personal trainers, look at their social life, and choose whatever like to me.
+ * As a user of the website, I would like to read more information about personal trainers, look at their social life, and choose one that suits me.
- * As a user of the website, I want to be able to also contact to personal trainer on my usual social media.
+ * As a user of the website, I would like also contact to a personal trainer on my usual social media.
- * As a user of the website, I want to see the gym address, phone number, also social links to contact the gym for any questions.
+ * As a user of the website, I would like to see the gym address, phone number, also social links to contact the gym for any questions.

 ### Surface